willowfly/BabyEar4k/README.md

 Our aim is to provide a freely accessible dataset, which would facilitate researches related with ear anatomies, such as the AI-aided detection and classification of auricle deformities and medical risk analysis.

+## Details of the dataset
+A techniqual paper of the dataset has already been submitted to a journal.
+We would update the information after the publication.

 ## Contact information
 Any questions, please contact